ignaciomarquezalbes/ode-numerical-methods/euler-implicit/README.md

 y(x₀) = y₀.

-It approximates the solution by taking small steps along the curve, using the slope defined by the differential equation.
+It approximates the solution in a similar fashion to the Explicit Euler Method.
-Explicitly, the algorithm computes successive values using:
+In this case, the algorithm computes successive values using:

 xₙ₊₁ = xₙ + h,

 yₙ₊₁ = yₙ + h * f(xₙ₊₁, yₙ₊₁),

-where h is the step size, f is the function defining the ODE.
+where h is the step size  and f is the function defining the ODE.
-Observe that, in contrast with the xplicit Euler Method, this is an implicit method, that is, the expression to compute the new approximation, yₙ₊₁, depends on yₙ₊₁ itself and, thus, the method needs to solve an algebraic equation for the unknown.
+Observe that, in contrast with the Explicit Euler Method, this is an implicit method, that is, the expression to compute the new approximation, yₙ₊₁, depends on yₙ₊₁ itself and, thus, the method needs to solve an algebraic equation for the unknown.